🔴 [FREE Kriah Masterclass]Rabbi Zobin Blasts Phonics: No You Can’t Use An English Remediation System For Hebrew

-[Re:FREE MASTERCLASS [Last chance] There’s a reason why Zobin’s still going strong after 40 years, can promise “16-sessions-and-cured” and is endorsed by HaRav Matisyohu Salomon z”tl
+[Re:FREE MASTERCLASS There’s a reason why Zobin’s still going strong after 40 years, can promise “16-sessions-and-cured” and is endorsed by HaRav Matisyohu Salomon z”tl

 Endorsed by HaRav Matisyahu Salomon, Lakewood Mashgiach, zt”l.
 Sign up here: https://lp.kriah.com/r-zobin-live